Graham Bradley: Post-racing career

 Following his retirement, Bradley set up as a bloodstock agent, in particular sourcing National Hunt horses from Germany.
 Amongst his purchases were the future Cheltenham winners Seebald (for footballers Robbie Fowler and Steve McManaman) and Well Chief (for David Johnson).
 His new career was cut short by further scandal.
 In June 2002, he was charged with five offences by the Jockey Club, including giving inside information to drug smuggler and gambler Brian Brendan Wright in return for rewards, something to which he had admitted when appearing as a character witness at the trial of fellow jockey Barrie Wright, who was acquitted of conspiracy to import cocaine.
 The accusations also featured in a BBC Panorama programme on corruption in racing, broadcast in October 2002.
 After a three-day hearing at the Jockey Club in November 2002, Bradley was found guilty of three offences: giving inside information in return for rewards; giving inaccurate information about his relationship with Barrie Wright to the licensing committee in June 1999; entering the weighing room on two occasions without permission.
 A charge of accepting proceeds from bets was not upheld.
 A charge of having tried to get the 1987 Cheltenham Gold Cup abandoned was also not upheld, but Bradley was fined £2,500 for having brought racing into disrepute by publishing the untrue story in his autobiography.
 The Jockey Club imposed an eight-year ban on Bradley.
 This was reduced to five years on appeal.
 In October 2003, Bradley lost an appeal against his ban in the High Court of Justice.
 During the ban, he was given a one-day licence to enable him to ride in the Leger Legends Stakes, a charity race at Doncaster in September 2010.

 In May 2013, Bradley applied for a licence to become a trainer.
 He then faced an investigation by the British Horseracing Authority (BHA) into whether he had been training with a licence held by former jockey Brendan Powell.
 A disciplinary hearing in October 2014 cleared both Bradley and Powell.
 Bradley withdrew his application for a licence after the BHA informed him that they would oppose it on the grounds that he was not a suitable person to hold a trainer's licence.
 The BHA also turned down an application by Bradley's wife to register as an owner, but the Irish authorities allowed Bradley to register as the owner of Marchons Ensemble, who won twice on the flat in Ireland.

-Personal life
+Personal life and death

 Bradley published his autobiography, The Wayward Lad, written with Steve Taylor, in 2000.
 He married his long-term partner Amanda Wilson in Hull in July 2000.
-The couple have a daughter, Georgia May, and moved to France in 2020.
+The couple had a daughter and moved to France in 2020.
 Soon after the move, Bradley was diagnosed with semantic dementia.

+Bradley died on 2 July 2026, aged 65.